Alex Arriaga

 William Spencer

-William "Spence" Spencer is Executive Director of the Institute for International Law and Human Rights: Spencer has more than 25 years of professional experience in diplomacy, human rights, democracy and governance, international law, and crisis management and response, both as a career diplomat and an advocate in the field.
+William “Spence” Spencer was the Executive Director of IILHR.
+Spencer has more than 25 years of professional experience in diplomacy, human rights, democracy and governance, international law, and crisis management and response, both as a career diplomat and as an advocate in the field.
 He is intimately familiar with post-conflict rebuilding and peace and constitutional negotiations in the former Yugoslavia, Afghanistan, and Iraq.

 In 1996 Spencer helped to configure Bosnia's first post-war elections and oversaw implementation of human rights components of the General Framework Agreement for Peace in Bosnia and Herzegovina.
 As a career foreign service officer with the U.S. State Department, Spencer served as Senior Duty Officer in the White House Situation Room, supported Transatlantic institutions such as NATO and the OSCE, and coordinated policy and resource support for human rights in the former Yugoslavia and the Yugoslav War Crimes Tribunal.
 He served as a delegate to the Rome Conference to establish an International Criminal Court in 1998.

-In Iraq, he has advised the government of Iraq on diverse Constitutional and legislative issues since 2005.
-He currently oversees a legal team that provides advice to both the Iraqi Federal and Kurdish Regional Parliaments, and works on accountability and justice issues with Iraq's judiciary.
-IILHR also fosters dialogue and better policy to protect the rights of Iraq's vulnerable groups, including minorities, women, children and the internally displaced.
+In Iraq, he has advised the government of Iraq on diverse constitutional and legislative issues since 2005.
+He currently oversees a legal team that provides advice to both the Iraqi Federal and Kurdistan Regional parliaments, and he works on accountability and justice issues with Iraq’s judiciary.